gihanmarasingha/rhetoric/gorgias.md

   and courage.
 It came to denote inner qualities akin to our modern notion of moral virtue.
 Both meanings exist simultaneously in Plato, albeit with a strong emphasis on the moral connotation.
 * *emperia* (noun): knack.
-An experience or practical skill derived from trial and error or 'habituation', often without a deeper theoretical understanding or systematic basis.
+An experience or practical skill derived from trial and error or 'habituation' without a deeper theoretical understanding or systematic basis.
+An empirical science, with the modern meaning of the word, would not be an *emperia* for sciences are rooted in a systematic framework, even though the theories are suggested and tested by experiment.
 * *eudaimonia* (noun): happiness.
 Literally good spirit.
 This is what all Greeks would aim for.
 But they would differ regarding the nature of *eudaimonia*.
 To Socrates, *eudaimonia* is not simply a matter of gaining pleasure or gratification.
 Rather, it is that which attends virtue, by aligning